What is a US government shutdown and who will be affected?

 Legislators in the United States have little time left to avert a federal government shutdown, as a group of hardline Republicans has refused to support must-pass funding legislation unless massive spending cuts are made.

-The hard-right Republicans in the House of Representatives – many of whom are allies of former President Donald Trump – have refused to support a bipartisan stopgap spending bill meant to give lawmakers more time to negotiate a full-year deal.
+The hard-right Republicans in the House of Representatives – many of whom are allies of former President Donald Trump – on Friday voted down a bipartisan stopgap spending bill meant to give lawmakers more time to negotiate a full-year deal.

 Keep readinglist of 3 items